Vendicated/Vencord/README.md

 - VencordRPC by AutumnVN
 - VideoSpeed by Samwich
 - ViewRaw2 by Kyuuhachi
-- VoiceChannelLog by Sqaaakoi (Maintained by thororen)
+- VoiceChannelLog by Sqaaakoi & maintained by thororen
 - VoiceChatUtilities by D3SOX
-- VoiceJoinMessages by Sqaaakoi (Maintained by thororen & Dev build only)
 - WebpackTarball by Kyuuhachi
 - WhosWatching by fres
 - WigglyText by nexpid
 - Woof by Samwich
 - WriteUpperCase by Samwich & KrystalSkull
 - YoutubeDescription by arHSM

+### Web Only
+- None At This Time

+### Vesktop & Equibop Only
+- None At This Time

+### Discord Desktop Only
+- MediaDownloader by Colorman
+- QuestCompleter by HappyEnderman, SerStars, maintained by thororen
+- StatusWhilePlaying by thororen

+### Equicord Devbuilds Only
+- Shakespearean by vmohammad
+- VoiceJoinMessages by Sqaaakoi & maintained by thororen

 </details>